nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Viewing all job listings: `view`

-Lists out all the jobs that are currently in the listing book.
+You can list out all the jobs that are currently in the listing book.

 ✏️ **Format:** `view`